sile-typesetter/casile/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-blue.svg)](https://conventionalcommits.org)
 [![Commitizen Friendly](https://img.shields.io/badge/Commitizen-friendly-blue.svg)](http://commitizen.github.io/cz-cli/)

-The CaSILE toolkit is a build system that glues together a large collection of tools into a cohesive system to automate book publishing from start to finish.
+The CaSILE toolkit is a build system that glues together a large collection of tools into a cohesive system that automates book publishing from start to finish.
-The concept is to take very simple easily edited input and turn it into a finished product with as little manual intervention as possible.
+The concept is to take very simple, easily edited content and configuration files as input and turn them into all the artifacts of a finished product with as little manual intervention as possible.
-It transforms plain text document formats and meta data into press ready PDFs, E-Books, and rendered promotional materials.
+Plain text document formats and a small amount of meta data are transformed automatically into press ready PDFs, E-Books, and rendered promotional materials.

 In traditional publishing workflows the closer a book is to production the harder becomes to work with.
 The pipeline ‘narrows’ to more and more advanced (complex/expensive) software and more and more restricted access.
-CaSILE turns this around by completely automating all the ‘later’ production stages and putting the content font and center in an easily edited format.
+CaSILE completely eschews this limitation completely automating all the ‘later’ production stages.
+By automating the production workflow from end to end all the normal sequence restrictions are removed.
+Book exterior design can be done at any stage of the process.
+Book interior design can be done at any stage of the process.
+Copy editing can happen simultaniously by different editors on different parts of a book.
+Because the pipeline doesn’t narrow as projects progress and the content is always font and center the only restrictions on the workflow are those dictated by *you* for the project, not by the tooling used.

-CaSILE (pronounced like 'castle') started out life as a submodule called `avadanlik` included inside my book project repositories (avadanlık being a Turkish word for toolkit).
+CaSILE (pronounced /ˈkɑːs(ə)l/ just like ‘castle’) started out life as a submodule called `avadanlik` included inside my book project repositories (avadanlık being a Turkish word for something like a tackle box).
-AS most of the parts revolve around SILE, in my head at least CaSILE became **Caleb’in Avadanlığı ile SILE**, roughly translating to “Caleb's Toolkit for SILE”.
+As most of the parts revolved around SILE, in my head at least CaSILE became **Caleb’in Avadanlığı birlikte SILE**, roughly translating to “SILE with Caleb’s Toolkit”.
-Come to think of it that would have been a simpler way to arrive at the name, but the project has deep Turkish roots so I'm keeping the "a" in the name name as a nod to its origin.
+Initially everything was hard coded in Turkish, but eventually I added localization for English and generalized most of the tooling so it can be used for books in nearly any language.

 ## Dependencies

 CaSILE glues together *a lot* of different open source tools to assemble a complete publishing tool chain.
 Behind the scenes this is very messy business.
-In order to make everything work I've had to use an eclectic variety of software.
+In order to make everything work I’ve had to use an eclectic variety of software.
 All of these are open source and available across platforms, but I only personally test on Linux.
 Arch Linux packages are available (AUR recipes at [casile][aur-casile] or [casile-git][aur-casile-git], precompiled packages in [this repo][arch-alerque]) for easy setup.
 It is possible to run on macOS if you spend some time pulling in dependencies from Homebrew and elsewhere.
 Windows support will almost certainly require considerable monkey business.
 [Not my circus, not my monkeys][nmcnmm].

-If you aren't on a natively supported platform, there is a [Docker image][dockerhub] with all the dependencies self contained that can be run on almost any platform.
+If you aren’t on a natively supported platform, there is a [Docker image][dockerhub] with all the dependencies self contained that can be run on almost any platform.
 See [Docker Usage](#docker-usage) for more information.

 All of the following are utilized in one way or another.